 Physical dependence has been reported with prolonged use of ketamine.
 Physical dependence is a state that develops as a result of physiological adaptation in response to repeated drug use, manifested by withdrawal signs and symptoms after abrupt discontinuation or significant dosage reduction of a drug.
 There were no withdrawal symptoms captured up to 4 weeks after cessation of esketamine treatment.
 Withdrawal symptoms have been reported after the discontinuation of frequently used (more than weekly) large doses of ketamine for long periods of time.
 Such withdrawal symptoms are likely to occur if esketamine were similarly abused.
-Reported symptoms of withdrawal associated with daily intake of large doses of ketamine include craving, fatigue, poor appetite, and anxiety.
-Therefore, monitor SPRAVATO-treated patients for symptoms and signs of physical dependence upon the discontinuation of the drug.
+Reported symptoms of withdrawal associated with daily intake of large doses of ketamine SPRAVATO-treated patients for symptoms and signs of physical dependence upon the discontinuation of the drug.